Drivetrain Solutions

 Key Insight

-Baby Boomers and Gen X generate the highest total revenue and average ticket sizes.
-Marketing investments targeting these demographics at BBQ establishments will yield the strongest ROI.
-Millennials from Austin represent the largest card-swipe volume (9,949 swipes), making them critical for commuter-economy stability.
+Baby Boomers and Gen X generate the highest total revenue and average ticket sizes, making them the strongest marketing targets at BBQ establishments.
+Millennials from Austin account for the largest card-swipe volume (9,949 swipes) and are central to commuter-economy stability.

 3Event ROI: The Holiday Home Tour

-Saturday, December 6, 2025 (Holiday Home Tour) was the highest-grossing Saturday of the month, demonstrating the measurable economic lift from city-sponsored events.
+Saturday, December 6, 2025 (Holiday Home Tour) was the highest-grossing Saturday of the month, indicating a measurable economic lift from city-sponsored events.

 MetricHome Tour (Dec 6)